 So, what exactly is going on here?

-First, let’s get something out of the way: seeing how loathsome characters such as Blair and Chuck are routinely acclaimed, it’s very unlikely that the fans’ hatred of Serena actually stems from her supposed flaws: if it were really about her being selfish, thoughtless or flat-out dumb, they’d also eviscerate the rest of the cast instead of putting them on pedestals.
+First, let’s get something out of the way: seeing how loathsome characters such as Blair and Chuck are routinely acclaimed, it’s very unlikely that the fans’ hatred of Serena actually stems from her supposed flaws: if it were really about that, they’d also eviscerate the rest of the cast instead of putting them on pedestals.
 In the end, those are excuses.
 The truth is, Serena is reviled for petty reasons.
 Sexist reasons.

 What sort of archetype does Serena represent?
 She’s the It Girl.
-The beautiful girl.
 She’s blonde, leggy, hot – and she knows it.
 She’s extremely popular with boys – and not particularly shy around them either.
-She’s funny, extraverted, makes friends easily, the life of the party.
+She’s funny, extraverted, the life of the party.
 Everything seems to come to her effortlessly: popularity, boyfriends, jobs.
 She’s clearly comfortable in her own skin and doesn’t mind showing it off with revealing clothing.

 Such a woman is bound to attract her lot of haters.
 The hot, popular woman has long been an object of jealousy and therefore, contempt: not only from women who are trained to see their sisters as rivals, but from men who are trained to scorn the very objects of their desire (especially if they’re out of their league).
 What’s execrable about her is how her beauty and charm supposedly win her everything, when all of us average daisies need to struggle half as much to achieve half the same results; it’s the ease with which she moves through the world, her perfectly coiffed hair trailing behind her.